SR-Martin/metacortex/docs/introduction.rst

 Perfect Path
 ------------

-This algorithm outputs "unitigs" - those paths in the de Bruijn graph where every inner vertex has degree two.
+This algorithm outputs "unitigs" - those paths in the de Bruijn graph where every inner vertex has in-degree one and out-degree one.